 What is cloud computing?
-Everything you need to know from public and private cloud to software as a service | ZDNet
+Everything you need to know about the cloud, explained | ZDNet

 What is Software-as-a-Service?

-Software-as-a-Service (SaaS) is the delivery of applications-as-a-service, probably the version of cloud computing that most people are used to.
+Software-as-a-Service (SaaS) is the delivery of applications-as-a-service, probably the version of cloud computing that most people are used to on a day-to-day basis.
 The underlying hardware and operating system is irrelevant to the end user, who will access the service via a web browser or app; it is often bought on a per-seat or per-user basis.

 According to researchers IDC SaaS is -- and will remain -- the dominant cloud computing model in the medium term, accounting for two-thirds of all public cloud spending in 2017, which will only drop slightly to just under 60 percent in 2021.
 SaaS spending is made up of applications and system infrastructure software, and IDC said that spending will be dominated by applications purchases, which will make up more than half of all public cloud spending through 2019.
 Customer relationship management (CRM) applications and enterprise resource management (ERM) applications will account for more than 60 percent of all cloud applications spending through to 2021.
 The variety of applications delivered via SaaS is huge, from CRM such as Salesforce through to Microsoft's Office 365.

-Cloud computing advantages and benefits
+Cloud computing benefits

-The exact benefits will very according to the type of cloud service being used but, fundamentally, using cloud services means companies not having to buy or maintain their own computing infrastructure.
+The exact benefits will vary according to the type of cloud service being used but, fundamentally, using cloud services means companies not having to buy or maintain their own computing infrastructure.

 No more buying servers, updating applications or operating systems, or decommissioning and disposing of hardware or software when it is out of date, as it is all taken care of by the supplier.
 For commodity applications, such as email, it can make sense to switch to a cloud provider, rather than rely on in-house skills.
 A company that specializes in running and securing these services is likely to have better skills and more experienced staff than a small business could afford to hire, so cloud services may be able to deliver a more secure and efficient service to end users.

 Using cloud services means companies can move faster on projects and test out concepts without lengthy procurement and big upfront costs, because firms only pay for the resources they consume.
+This concept of business agility is often mentioned by cloud advocates as a key benefit.
+The ability to spin up new services without the time and effort associated with traditional IT procurement should mean that is easier to get going with new applications faster.
+And if a new application turns out to be a wildly popular the elastic nature of the cloud means it is easier to scale it up fast.

 For a company with an application that has big peaks in usage, for example that is only used at a particular time of the week or year, it may make financial sense to have it hosted in the cloud, rather than have dedicated hardware and software laying idle for much of the time.
 Moving to a cloud hosted application for services like email or CRM could remove a burden on internal IT staff, and if such applications don't generate much competitive advantage, there will be little other impact.
 Moving to a services model also moves spending from capex to opex, which may be useful for some companies.

-Cloud computing disadvantages
+Cloud computing advantages and disadvantages

 Cloud computing is not necessarily cheaper than other forms of computing, just as renting is not always cheaper than buying in the long term.
 If an application has a regular and predictable requirement for computing services it may be more economical to provide that service in-house.

 Some companies may be reluctant to host sensitive data in a service that is also used by rivals.
-Also, moving to a SaaS application may mean you are using the same applications as a rival, which may make it hard to create any competitive advantage if that application is core to your business.
-And of course, you can only access your applications if you have an internet connection.
+Moving to a SaaS application may also mean you are using the same applications as a rival, which may make it hard to create any competitive advantage if that application is core to your business.

+While it may be easy to start using a new cloud application, migrating existing data or apps to the cloud may be much more complicated and expensive.
+And it seems there is now something of a shortage in cloud skills with staff with DevOps and multi-cloud monitoring and management knowledge in particularly short supply.

+In one recent report a significant proportion of experienced cloud users said that they thought upfront migration costs ultimately outweigh the long-term savings created by IaaS.

+However, it may be that figures on adoption of cloud depend on who you talk to inside an organisation.
+Not all cloud spending will be driven centrally by the CIO: cloud services are relatively easy to sign up for, so business managers can start using them, and pay out of their own budget, without needing to inform the IT department.
+This can enable businesses to move faster but also can create security risks if the use of apps is not managed.

+Adoption will also vary by application: cloud-based email - is much easier to adopt than a new finance system for example.
+Research by Spiceworks suggests that companies are planning to invest in cloud-based communications and collaboration tools and back-up and disaster recovery, but are less likely to be investing in supply chain management.

-Is cloud computing more secure?
+What about cloud computing security?

 Certainly many companies remain concerned about the security of cloud services, although breaches of security are rare.
 How secure you consider cloud computing to be will largely depend on how secure your existing systems are.
 In-house systems managed by a team with many other things to worry about are likely to be more leaky than systems monitored by a cloud provider's engineers dedicated to protecting that infrastructure.

 However, concerns do remain about security, especially for companies moving their data between many cloud services, which has leading to growth in cloud security tools, which monitor data moving to and from the cloud and between cloud platforms.
 These tools can identify fraudulent use of data in the cloud, unauthorised downloads, and malware.
 There is a financial and performance impact however: these tools can reduce the return on investment of the cloud by five to 10 percent, and impact performance by five to 15 percent.
+The country of origin of cloud services is also worrying some organisations (see Is geography irrelevant when it comes to cloud computing? below)

+- Cloud security and IoT are the new peanut butter and jelly

 What is public cloud?